I've been dating a single mom in her 20s for several years now.

 But before we get started, let me say this...

-If you really like someone, then it's worth trying to date them.
-Just make sure your expectations going in are as realistic as possible.
 It's a significant adjustment to dating any mothers, let alone those in their 20s.
 Consider where you are in your life and what you want when deciding whether to date her.

 The first thing you should come to expect is the baggage.
 It's not just about having the kid but rather everything that comes with it: